 Many communities also welcome spring with cultural norms.
 They celebrate the start of this season as part of their culture and religion.
 Upon initiation of this lovely season, new plants and flowers grow and nourish.

 Although this season brings many new and positive aspects, new flowers and plants might sometimes cause diseases in humans and animals.

-If you have a pet at your home, you need to take preventive measure before the start of this season to make sure that your pets are safe from environmental issues.
+If you have a pet at your home, you need to take preventive measures before the start of this season to make sure that your pets are safe from environmental issues.
 Here are a few tips to save your pets from seasonal diseases.

-Amaryllis is divine flower that is very popular around Easter.
+Amaryllis is a divine flower that is very popular around Easter.
 Not every one of us is aware that this lovely flower can be very harmful to dogs.
 If swollen, it can cause vomiting, depression, diarrhoea, abdominal pain, and tremors in dogs.

 Dieffenbachia is another poisonous plant for dogs.
 It is a common household plant also known as “dumb cane”.
-If swallowed by your dog whilst out on a dog walk, it can cause oral irritation, vomiting, and difficulty in swallowing food.
+If swallowed by your dog whilst on a dog walk, it can cause oral irritation, vomiting, and difficulty swallowing food.
 It can also cause a burning sensation in the lips, tongue, and mouth.

-It is always a good idea to keep the number of VetFone handy
+It is always a good idea to keep the number of VetFone handy.